qodesmith/create-new-app/README.md

 ## Webpack Magic

-While Webpack certainly seems like magic, let's just go over what that "magic" is doing for you in this project.
+**Webpack 4!!!** While Webpack certainly seems like magic, let's just go over what that "magic" is doing for you in this project.

-#### Development Server
+### Development Server

 This is an obvious one.
 You're developing, right?
 Well, you're in luck.
 Webpack is running a development server that defaults to port 3000.
 Make changes to your JS or SCSS files and let Webpack refresh that screen.

-#### Tree Shaking / Minification
+### Tree Shaking / Minification

 Delivers super-sexy minified JavaScript without those dead branches!
+Your CSS is purged & minified as well. #Bandwidth

-#### Babel
+### Babel

 Write ES6+ and beyond.
 Babel is integrated so you'll get ES5 once you run a build.
+Be sure to check out the `entry.js` file and see if you need `@babel/polyfill` or not.

-#### Postcss
+### Postcss

 SCSS is included and get's compiled down to CSS.
 But that's half the magic.
-[Postcss](https://github.com/postcss/postcss) is [autoprefixing](https://github.com/postcss/autoprefixer) our styles, smartly grouping [media queries](https://github.com/hail2u/node-css-mqpacker) together, and [combining redudant selectors](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors).
+[Postcss](https://github.com/postcss/postcss) is [autoprefixing](https://github.com/postcss/autoprefixer) our styles, smartly grouping [media queries](https://github.com/hail2u/node-css-mqpacker) together, [combining](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors) redudant selectors, [removing](https://github.com/ben-eb/postcss-discard-comments) comments, and [sorting](https://github.com/Siilwyn/css-declaration-sorter) properties for better gzip compression!
+It's also [purging](https://github.com/FullHuman/postcss-purgecss) unused css (see below).

-#### Purgecss
+### Purgecss

-Automatically [removes unused CSS](https://github.com/FullHuman/purgecss-webpack-plugin)!
+Automatically [removes unused CSS](https://www.purgecss.com/)!
 It's only triggered when you run a build for production, so you can still hack away in Chrome's console and have access to all your styles.
-Also included is the [purgecss-whitelister](https://github.com/qodesmith/purgecss-whitelister) to prevent CSS from 3rd party tools you might be using from being removed.
+Also included is the [purgecss-whitelister](https://github.com/qodesmith/purgecss-whitelister) to prevent CSS from 3rd party tools being removed that you want to keep.

-#### CleanWebpackPlugin
+### CleanWebpackPlugin

 [CleanWebpackPlugin](https://goo.gl/xP7eDB) is used to clean the `dist` folder when running a build.
 It's the folder that will contain your app's bundled assets.

-#### MiniCssExtractPlugin
+### MiniCssExtractPlugin

-[MiniCssExtractPlugin](https://goo.gl/pvSAek) removes the css data that's in the JS bundle and extracts it into a css file.
+[MiniCssExtractPlugin](https://goo.gl/pvSAek) removes the CSS data that's in the JS bundle and extracts it into a CSS file.
+This is the recommended plugin to use instead of the old [extract text webpack plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin).

-#### HtmlWebpackPlugin
+### HtmlWebpackPlugin

 [HtmlWebpackPlugin](https://goo.gl/og4sNK) generates the `index.html` file.
 Dynamically creates a `<style>` tag in the `<head>` of the document and a `<script>` tag before the closing `<body>` tag, referencing the build assets.